einat/nddrylliog-blog/nodejs-vs-jruby.md

 	in some RDBMS or NoSQL store I would rather think twice."

 Even he, gets it!
-So apparently even people writing on blogs, using 'n00bs', and choosing scandalous headlines such as 'Node on nails' now a damn thing about technology.
+So apparently even people writing on blogs, using 'n00bs', and choosing scandalous headlines such as 'Node on nails' know a damn thing about technology.
 Interesting.

 Just because Node.js has made the interesting bet to base *all* their libraries on an asynchronous paradigm (resulting in horrible code by people who use that particular hammer for every nail) doesn't mean one couldn't